 Theorem 3.31 (Contraction of implicit Runge-Kutta methods).

-Consider an implicit Runge-Kutta class method and suppose the dynamics f to be Lipschitz with can be given by $K = h \cdot L$.
+Consider an implicit Runge-Kutta class method and suppose the dynamics f to be Lipschitz with Lipschitz constant L. Then the constant K in can be given by $K = h \cdot L$.
 If the step size is chosen such that $K = h \cdot L < 1$, then inequality (3.31) is a contraction.